Events to Challenge the Mind as well as the Body

 This ongoing program is a commitment to help adaptive military veterans break through perceived constraints and overcome emotional, physical and technical boundaries, and to realize their endeavors in life are possible.
 Past participants have included veterans from wars and conflicts from Korea through Vietnam, Bosnia, the Gulf War and Afghanistan and Iraq.

-In 2010 and 2012, the Sea to Shining Sea bicycle and hand cycle ride from the Pacific to Atlantic coast provided an exceptional challenge for the participating adaptive veterans.
+In the summers of 2010 and 2012, the Sea to Shining Sea bicycle and hand cycle ride from the Pacific to Atlantic coast provided an exceptional challenge for the participating adaptive veterans.
 With disabilities ranging from blindness to amputation to paralysis to Post-Traumatic Stress and Traumatic Brain Injuries, these veterans rode across America in two months.
 The 2010 journey was documented by filmmaker Austin Smithard in his feature film “Two Shining Seas.”

 In mid-June 2014, the CanAm Veterans’ Challenge brought together veterans from the United States, Canada and Denmark for a two-week ride from the capital of Canada, Ottawa, to the capital of the United States, Washington D.C.
 The ride through Ontario, New York, Pennsylvania, Maryland and Virginia not only demonstrated to the public the determination and perseverance of athletes with disabilities, but also created a new community for the participating riders.